 In the eight years after Malcolm’s return, Iceland’s like-for-like sales grew by more than 50% and its profitability was fully restored, with EBITDA in the financial year to March 2013 reaching £226.3 million on sales of £2.64 billion.
 Over the same period Iceland also transformed pay and conditions to make its front line retail staff among the best paid on the high street.
 This was reflected in the annual Sunday Times Best Companies survey, which in 2012 and 2014 named Iceland as the Best Big Company to Work For in the UK.

-Iceland today has annual sales of £2.8 billion and more than 900 company-owned stores in the UK, Ireland and Czech Republic, together with franchised stores in overseas territories including Spain, Portugal, the Channel Islands and Iceland (the country).
+Iceland today has annual sales of over £3 billion and more than 950 company-owned stores in the UK, Ireland and Czech Republic, together with franchised stores in overseas territories including Spain, Portugal, the Channel Islands and Iceland (the country).
 It also exports its own brand products to more than 40 countries around the world.
-The company directly employs more than 22,000 people and has paid more than £1.2 billion in UK taxes since Malcolm’s return to the business in 2005.
+The company directly employs more than 25,000 people and has paid over £1.5 billion in UK taxes since Malcolm’s return to the business in 2005.

 Malcolm’s personal commitment to fundraising has included his participation in the Iceland Everest Expedition of 2011, in which he and his son Richard reached the North Col of Everest at 23,000ft, the record-breaking Descent of the Shard abseil in September 2012 and In the Footsteps of Legends: The Iceland Antarctic Expedition, an unsupported trek to the Geographic South Pole in November/December 2012 from which Malcolm had to be airlifted for emergency medical treatment.